Ad business worth Rs 1,500 cr changed hands this year

 Both GroupM and Madison have pegged advertising

 India’s adex, according to GroupM, would touch Rs 61,204 crore this year.
-Television would, however, have a lower growth (8% vis-a-vis 10% last year), C V L Srinivas, CEO, GroupM, South Asia, had said when releasing the report earlier this year.
+Television would, however, have a lower growth (eight per cent vis-a-vis 10 per cent last year), C V L Srinivas, CEO, GroupM, South Asia, had said when releasing the report earlier this year.

 RECOMMENDED FOR YOU